 Delicious, veggie-loaded, healthy dinner recipes are what you crave and what we love to make happen.
 After trying our veggie-loaded makeovers of classic comfort dishes, like Healthier Hamburger Helper and Veggie-Loaded Tater Tot Casserole, the requests for recipe remixes came pouring in from you all…and Veggie-Loaded Sloppy Joes were high on many of your lists!

-This turkey sloppy joe recipe is a veggie-loaded and lightened up twist on a classic dinner many of us grew up eating.
-Made in one pot and done cooking in about 20 minutes, the grated carrots, zucchini and spinach basically melt into this satisfying dinner as it cooks and is perfect from adding in some veggies on a busy weeknight.
+This Turkey Sloppy Joe recipe is a veggie-loaded and lightened up twist on a classic dinner many of us grew up eating.
+Made in one pot and done cooking in about 20 minutes, the grated carrots, zucchini and spinach basically melt into this satisfying dinner as it cooks and is perfect by adding in some veggies on a busy weeknight.
 The delicious homemade sauce is made from ingredients you likely already have in your kitchen and is truly the flavor hero of this easy dinner recipe.
 Making between 4-6 servings, you can make the filling for these sloppy joes up to 2 days ahead of time, so you can enjoy leftovers for lunch or reheat and eat after an extra hectic day.
 Easily made gluten free when you use gluten free Worcestershire sauce and gluten free tamari in the sauce.

 Want to make sure you always have spinach on hand for these Veggie-Loaded Turkey Sloppy Joes?
 Check out my tips & tricks for keeping spinach fresh all week!